siglens/charts/README.md

            --from-literal=aws_secret_access_key=<secretKey> \
            --namespace=siglensent
            ```
+         2. Set `s3.accessThroughAwsKeys: true` in your `custom-values.yaml`

+         **Option 2: IAM Role**:
+         1. Get the OpenID Connect provider URL for your cluster
+         2. Go to IAM -> Identity providers -> Add provider, and setup a new OpenID Connect provider with that URL and the audience as `sts.amazonaws.com`
+         3. Setup a role
+            1. Go to IAM -> Roles -> Create role, and select the OIDC provider you just created
+            2. Add the condition `<IDENTITY_PROVIDER>:sub = system:serviceaccount:<NAMESPACE>:<RELEASE_NAME>-service-account`.
+The `<NAMESPACE>` and `<RELEASE_NAME>` are the namespace and release name of your Helm chart; they'll both be `siglensent` if you follow this README exactly.
+            3. Add S3 full access permissions, and create the role
-         2. Add the service account to the `serviceAccountAnnotations` section in `values.yaml`
+         4. Add the service account to the `serviceAccountAnnotations` section in `values.yaml`
+         5. Ensure your `custom-values.yaml` has `s3.accessThroughAwsKeys: false`

    2. **Use GCS**: